 If you look at this chart, you can see that, with an 8-ohm speaker, you’d want to run at least 16 AWG speaker wire if you’re running speakers 48 feet away (For example, to a back yard or a second zone of a home.)
 48 feet may seem like a lot, but if you’re running up a 10-foot wall, across an attic, and down another wall, that distance may get taken up very quickly.

 Thicker wires have lower resistance, so the lower the gauge (lower numbers equate to thicker wire), the less frequency roll-off you can expect.
 Since resistance is by far the most significant metric which affects all others, this is a great place to start when understanding what gauge wire you need for your application.
 Still, there are some other metrics.

 Capacitance and Speaker Cable Gauge

 You also can’t answer the question What is speaker cable gauge without addressing this thing called capacitance.
 Capacitance is always going to be an issue in speaker wires because they are essentially two parallel cables running next to each other—the very petri dish for capacitance.
-Over a cable’s run, the capacitance of the cable also factors into the attenuation of high frequency response.
-The real issue with capacitance is that fancier cables, particular those that are extra thick (lower gauge) have more of it.
+Over a cable’s run, the capacitance of the cable also factors into the attenuation of high-frequency response.
+The real issue with capacitance is that fancier cables, particularly those that are extra thick (lower gauge) have more of it.
 That means that while they sport less resistance, they can actually have significant frequency loss at the upper end.
 (Coincidentally, this often creates a “warmer” or “laid back” sound that’s often preferred—it’s, unfortunately, just not accurate.)